vygr/ChrysaLisp/README.md

 ![](./screen_shot_5.png)

-It runs on OSX for x64, Windows or Linux for x64, Linux for Aarch64.
+It runs on MacOS, Windows or Linux for x64, Linux for Aarch64.
 Will move to bare metal eventually but it's useful for now to run hosted while experimenting.
 When time allows I will be doing a VM boot image for UniKernel type appliances and a WebAssembly target to play around within the browser.